-The MRFIC0919 is a high performance three stage GaAs IPA (Integrated Power Amplifier) designed for GSM handheld radios (880 to 915 MHz frequency band).
-With a 3.6 V battery supply, it delivers typically 35.3 dBm of Output Power with 53% Power Added Efficiency.
+The MRFIC1819 is a high performance three stage GaAs IPA (Integrated Power Amplifier) designed for DCS/PCS handheld radios (1710-1785 MHz DCS frequency band, 1850-1910 MHz PCS frequency band).
+With a 3.6 V battery supply, it delivers typically 33 dBm of Output Power with 41% Power Added Efficiency.

-It features an internal Negative Voltage Generator based on RF rectification of the input carrier after its amplification by a dedicated buffer stage (see Internal Block Diagram).
-This method eliminates spurs found on the Output signal when using DC/DC converter type negative voltage generators, either on or off chip.
+It features an internal Negative Voltage Generator based on RF rectification of the input carrier after its amplification by two dedicated buffer stages (see Internal Block Diagram).
+This method eliminates spurs found on the Output signal when using dc/dc converter type negative voltage generators, either on or off chip.
 The buffer also generates a step-up positive voltage which can be used to drive a N-MOS drain switch.

-The RF input power is split internally to the 3 stage RF line-up (Q1,Q2 andQ3) and the Buffer.
+The RF input power is split externally (different from MRFIC0919) to the 3 stage RF line-up (Q1, Q2 and Q3) and the Buffer amplifier (Q0, QB).
 This arrangement allows separate operation of Voltage Generation and Power Amplification for maximum flexibility.